amankkg/amank.me/src/pages/cv.md

 - with full-stack expertise in .NET and JavaScript
 - with passion for FP and types (even in JavaScript)
-- interested in distributed systems, software design and similar not childish stuff
+- interested in distributed systems, software design and similar serious stuff

 [Telegram] | [GitHub] | [Twitter] | [LinkedIn] | amankubanychbek@gmail.com